msaggu/Mandeep_Demo/README.md

     ```sh
     BASE_URL=<domain>  EMAIL=<email>  PASSWORD=<password>  npm run test
     ```
+    If we see Approve new device page, we need to manually approve the device from the email within few seconds.
+Otherwise, test can timeout and fail as the total execution test time is 30 seconds.

 3. **View Test Report**:
     After the tests have run, you can view the test report by opening the generated HTML report: